Stealth game: Later developments: 2002–2012

 The growth of the genre also led to the production of a number of E-rated stealth platformers aimed at younger audiences, most notably Sly Cooper, a cel-shaded game released in 2002.
 Other related games include 2001 Looney Tunes game Sheep, Dog 'n' Wolf and the 2000 movie tie-in game The Grinch.
 Later, in 2005, Ape Escape 3 featured a mini-game based on the Metal Gear Solid series.

 Developers continued to meld stealth with other genres.
 2003's Siren combined the survival horror genre with the stealth genre.
-In the same year, Manhunt employed a snuff movie theme and allowed the player to kill antagonists with varying levels of violence, dependent on how much time was spent sneaking behind them.
+Its sequel would later be released in 2006, with refined game mechanics and expanded difficulty options.
+Manhunt employed a snuff movie theme and allowed the player to kill antagonists with varying levels of violence, dependent on how much time was spent sneaking behind them.
 It was the first to show visual executions in the genre.
 The following year, Konami's Metal Gear Acid combined the stealth gameplay of the Metal Gear series with turn-based strategy and tactical role-playing game elements as well as card battle elements from Konami's own Yu-Gi-Oh! games.

 In 2004, Metal Gear Solid 3: Snake Eater introduced camouflage to the genre.
-Set in a jungle, the game emphasized infiltration in a natural environment, along with survival aspects such as food capture, healing and close-quarters combat.
+Set in a jungle, the game emphasized infiltration in a natural environment, along with survival aspects such as food capture, healing, and close-quarters combat.
 The game was also notable for its infamous stealth battle with a sniper, in which the player confronts the nearly invisible enemy in a boss fight that can take hours to complete.
 The following year, the updated version Metal Gear Solid 3: Subsistence added an online multiplayer mode to the game with stealth elements.